jwcxz/vim-pandemic/README.md

 Manage remote [pathogen] bundles from multiple source types.

-I've been looking for a way to maintain a ~/.vim{,rc} repository.
-The natural solution is to just have a git repo containing my ~/.vimrc and contents of ~/.vim.
+I've been looking for a way to maintain a `~/.vim{,rc}` repository.
+The natural solution is to just have a Git repo containing my `~/.vimrc` and contents of `~/.vim`.
 Sure, that's no problem.

-Since I use [pathogen], I have a variety of bundles that are repositories of various types: git, mercurial, etc.  I strongly believe in the philosophy that version control should not be tied into the operation of the thing it is tracking.
+Since I use [pathogen], I have a variety of bundles that are repositories of various types: Git, Mercurial, etc.  I strongly believe in the philosophy that version control should not be tied into the operation of the thing it is tracking.
 For that reason, using Git submodules as part of my vim configuration repository just seems stupid.
 This was not the problem that submodules tries to solve and it leads to a lot of problems and configuration difficulties.
-My adherence to this philosophy also means that I don't want to use systems like [Vundle].
+My adherence to this philosophy also means that I don't want to use systems like [Vundle], though I appreciate the author's work in developing this sort of workflow.

 So I decided to build a way to easily manage remote repositories outside of vim, without requiring the use of a specific repository.
 The result is